 We will keep on keeping on until the next rainy day when we get a few extra hours with our hard worker.
 In the meantime, the next time you slip into that comfy cotton shirt or eat delicious farm fresh food, thank a farmer.
 Where would we be without them?”

 This story was submitted to Love What Matters by Katie Spence Pugh.
-Submit your story here, and be sure to subscribe to our best love stories here.
+Submit your story here.

 Read more amazing dad stories here: